Marija Zdravković

 Marija Zdravković (Марија Здравковић; 18 December 1973) is a Serbian medical doctor, administrator, and politician.
-She has been director of the hospital Bežanijska Kosa in Belgrade since 2014 and is currently serving her second term in Serbia's national assembly.
+She has been the director of the hospital Bežanijska Kosa in Belgrade since 2014 and is currently serving her second term in Serbia's national assembly.
 Zdravković is a member of the Serbian Progressive Party (SNS).

 Early life and medical career

-Zdravković was born in Belgrade, in the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
+Zdravković was born in Belgrade, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
 She graduated from the University of Belgrade Faculty of Medicine in 1998 with a 9.94 grade average, received a master's degree in cardiology in 2005, earned a Ph.D. in sports cardiology in 2010, and afterward completed a two-year post-doctoral studies program at the University of Zürich.

-She was appointed as a clinical assistant at the Faculty of Medicine in 2012 and as an associate professor of internal medicine - cardiology in 2019.
+She was appointed as a clinical assistant at the Faculty of Medicine in 2012 and was named as an associate professor of internal medicine - cardiology in 2019.
 She became director of Bežanijska Kosa in September 2014.
 Zdravković is credited as being the first cardiologist in Serbia to introduce cardiomagnetic resonance into regular clinical practice.

 Politician

 Zdravković led the SNS's electoral list for New Belgrade in the 2020 Serbian local elections and was elected when the list won twenty-two out of forty-nine mandates.
 Aleksandar Šapić's Serbian Patriotic Alliance (SPAS) narrowly defeated the SNS in this election, and the Progressives did not initially participate in the local government.
-The SPAS merged into the Progressive Party in 2021.
+In 2021, the SPAS merged into the Progressive Party.